 16 October 2019

-Member of the Northern Ireland Advisory group and fundraising volunteer Stuart Smyth has raised more than £400 for Action on Hearing Loss in a mega fundraising challenge.
+Member of the Northern Ireland Advisory group and fundraising volunteer Stuart Smyth has raised more than £400 for RNID in a mega fundraising challenge.

 Stuart joined the 5000 runners taking part in the Belfast half marathon in September, and then went on to scale Slieve Donard, Northern Ireland’s highest mountain.